Four Essential Writing Skills for College and Daily Life

 Writing Skill #3: Paragraph Structure

-Paragraph structure denotes the way sentences are ordered within a paragraph.
-Your sentence ordering guides your reader from one idea to the next, helping them understand your thoughts constructively.
+Paragraph structure refers to the way sentences are ordered within a paragraph.
+Your sentence flow guides your reader from one idea to the next, gradually building your message and guiding the audience to readers what you want them to feel.

-The fundamentals of good paragraph structure apply to every paragraph, no matter the genre.
+The fundamentals of good paragraph structure apply to most paragraphs, regardless of genre.

 A paragraph’s first sentence communicates the main idea.
-The opening sentence should get to the point and express the paragraph’s central message.
-This makes it easier for your reader to make sense of the more detailed sentences that follow.
+The opening sentence should get to the point and express the paragraph’s main point succintly This makes it easier for your reader to make sense of the more detailed sentences that follow.

 Each sentence builds on the one before it.
-Each sentence should clarify the prior one–starting with the first sentence.
-The first sentence introduces the key point, and each sentence uses details and examples to build upon the one before it.
+Each sentence should somehow develop the prior one.
+The first sentence introduces the key point, and each successive sentence uses details and examples to repeatedly elaborate—whether that's by clarifying, giving an example, explaining what you mean, providing evidence, identifying the significance, or something else.

 The last sentence concludes the idea.
 The last sentence wraps up the idea by answering, Why is this important?
 What are the consequences or results of this paragraph’s main idea?